ZOOM Classes Timetable for 2021

 20% concession for one-on-one with a referral from a doctor

-Private sessions are conducted at the East St Kilda studio
+Private sessions are generally conducted in East St Kilda

 ** Description of Class Styles **